tmoreton/trckfi/_posts/what-is-zero-based-budgeting.md

 Each month you'll begin with a "clean slate" and follow these four steps:

-Estimate Your Income: Consider your job and other sources of income to determine your monthly earnings.
+Estimate Your Income: Consider your job and any other sources of income you might have to determine your monthly earnings.

-List Your Financial Goals: Define your financial objectives and allocate a portion of your income to each goal.
+List Your Financial Goals: Define your financial goals and allocate a portion of your income to each goal.

 Create Spending Categories: Categorize your essential expenses, such as utilities, housing, food, insurance, child care, education, and loan payments.
 Estimate variable costs.

-Plan Non-Essential Expenses: Allocate money remaining after savings and expenses towards non-essential expenses.
+Plan Non-Essential Expenses: Allocate any remaining money after savings and expenses towards non-essential expenses.

 ## To make the most of zero-based budgeting, consider these strategies: